News & Notices

 There is NO COST for the development of this plan.
 We thank the WDNR for working with us to develop the plan!

-Ryan and John provided an update to the town at our February, 2023 board meeting.
-They reported all town-owned parcels have been inventoried.
+Ryan and John reported all town-owned parcels have been inventoried.
 The parcels were identified as eight specific compartments.
 No immediate needs were revealed.
 They will continue to develop the plan with more detailed compartment maps and management strategies.

 We'll keep you posted as the plan develops.